drts01/notes/stackedit/az.md

 Identify candidates to train in Python.

-Provided opportunity for customer support staff to expand their role and skill set by teaching them how to do update p
+Provided opportunity for customer support staff to expand their role and skill set by teaching them how to do post new products on the website.

 ## Insist on the Highest Standards